Tristan816la/Coding-interview-best-practices/sorting.md

 In this section, I would use the python heapq library to implement the heapsort.
 Heapsort takes O(nlogn) time, and O(n) space since we create a heap (represented by an arrary) to store all the elements

-This is the implementation from the heapq documentation: https://docs.python.org/2/library/heapq.html , I made a small revision so that it corresponds to the format in our doc.
+This is the implementation from the heapq documentation: https://docs.python.org/2/library/heapq.html , I made a small revision so that it corresponds to the format in this chapter.

 ```python
 from heapq import heappop, heappush, heapify